SunsetQuest/SpeakerAwake/README.md

    - **Volume:** Adjust the volume level.
    - **Exit:** Close the application.
  - Changes to frequency and volume are saved automatically, so they persist between sessions.
+ - Add to your Startup folder to launch with Windows.

 ### Custom Icons and Resources